silx-kit/h5web/CONTRIBUTING.md

 packages to NPM and deploys the Storybook site.
 The workflow is detailed in [issue #358](https://github.com/silx-kit/h5web/issues/358).

-Once the _Release_ worklow has completed:
+Once the _Release_ workflow has completed:

 - Make sure the new package versions are available on NPM and that the live Storybook site still works as expected.